 In First Quarter 2015, at the request of COC, and in association with ICWD, TEAM conducted a Pressure Transducer Assessment which reviewed the operational status and necessity of the numerous pressure transducers currently installed in the monitoring system.
-As of January 2015, the project is in its seventh year of monitoring.
+As of January 2015, the project was in its seventh year of monitoring.
 Sections 3.3.1 and 3.3.3 of the project's HMMP discuss ongoing data collection procedures during Phase 4, and allow for minor changes to the monitoring plan provided those changes do not reduce the efficacy of the monitoring system.
 Based on the HMMP's stipulations and by reviewing the existing database, TEAM identified several pressure transducers deployed in the monitoring system that no longer provided critical data for the project.
-Therefore, pressure transducers in the following wells will not be repaired or replaced as they reach the end of their serviceable life: HR 1C, HR 2C, Coso Junction Ranch, Davis Ranch Flow, Red Hill, 18-28, LLR Dock, and LLR Hotel wells.
+Therefore, pressure transducers in the following wells will not be repaired or replaced as they reach the end of their serviceable life: HR 1C, HR 2C, Coso Junction Ranch, Davis Ranch Flow, Red Hill, 18-28, LLR Dock and LLR Hotel wells.
 These wells will continue to have monthly manual depth-to-water reads taken.
+As of the First Quarter 2016 transducers have ceased to work and were removed from HR 1C, HR 2C, Coso Junction Ranch, Davis Ranch Flow, 18-28, LLR Dock and LLR Hotel wells.

-3.0 PHASE 1 MONITORING AND REPORTING
+3.0 PHASE 1: MONITORING AND REPORTING